Avi-Gulati/avi-gulati.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a senior pursuing a double major in Computer Science and Economics.
+I am a senior finishing up a double major in Computer Science and Economics.

 My computer science coursework includes preparation in machine learning, systems programming, hardware, signal processing, and algorithms.
 I have served as the Head Teaching Fellow for my department's introductory discrete mathematics course.
 My economics coursework includes urban economics, deep-learning methods in data retrieval, and international trade.
 For two years, I was a teaching fellow for the department's intermediate macroeconomics course.